Kevin Rudd: 'We need to understand China's global strategy' | DW | 24.09.2020

 Read more: What is China's world order for the 21st century?

-There has been some discussion about the formation of a possible new Cold War between the US and China due to the rising tension between the world's two biggest economies.
-How do you assess such characterization?
+There has been some discussion about a possible new Cold War breaking out between the US and China.
+What is your assessment?

 I wrote about the subject and I didn't describe it as "Cold War 2.0."
 I described it as "Cold War 1.5."
 The reason I did that is because it's qualitatively different from the Cold War we saw between the Soviet Union and the United States.